 Plush little Cotton Candy Kitty is just as sweet as a package of peeps without all the sugar and way less sticky.
 This is a fast and easy project even for the beginner.
-We found the Minky Double-Sided Cuddle Fleece surprisingly easy to work with.
-It's very forgiving and a third of a yard is enough to make three little kittens.
+We found the Minky Cuddle Fleece surprisingly easy to work with.
+Ours was double-sided, but single-sided would work as well.
+The fleece is very forgiving and a third of a yard is enough to make three little kittens.
 Do you think the Easter Bunny feels threatened by the Easter Kitty?

 Sewing Tools You Need

-Any sewing machine (we recommend the Janome DC5100)
+Any sewing machine (we recommend the Janome Skyline S5)

 Fabric and Other Supplies

-- ⅓ yard Minky Double-Sided Cuddle Fabric in Pink from Minky Delight.
+- ⅓ yard of 54"+ Minky Cuddle Fabric in Pink.
 This deliciously soft fabric is enough to make three little kittens.

 - Scrap of printed cotton quilting weight fabric for ears